lineality/split_csv_python_script/README.md

-This is a Python script to make split .csv files into split files (2, 4, 8, 16, etc.) that collectively contain all of the data.
+This is a Python script to make split .csv files into split files (2, 4, 8, 16, etc.) that collectively contain or retain all of the data.
-Or
+&
-Recombine parts that have been split.
+This is a Python script that can Recombine parts that have been split.
-(To recombine, enter 'combine' instead of a split number.)
+(To recombine, enter 'combine' instead of a split number as a parameter.)

 For example, if one file is too big, and you want to make four smaller files that contain all the data.